St Peter's College, Wexford: Syllabus

-The Junior certificate cycle subjects are: English, Irish, Mathematics, Geography, CSPE, History, Religion, Physical Education, Computer Studies & CSPE.
+The Junior certificate cycle subjects are: English, Irish, Mathematics, Geography, SPHE, History, Religion, Physical Education, Computer Studies & CSPE.
 The optional or 'choice' subjects are: French or German, Science, Technical Graphics, Material Technology (Wood), Music, Art & Business Studies.

 St. Peter's also offer a Transition Year programme for students between Junior Certificate and Leaving Certificate cycles, which allows students to experience new subjects that are included in the Leaving Certificate as well as exclusive subjects purely for Transition Year.

-The Leaving Certificate cycle include the mandatory Irish, English, Maths, and Religion and P.E., and subjects chosen from Chemistry, Biology, Physics, Applied Maths, French, German, History, Geography, Accounting, Economics, Agricultural Science, Art, Music, Business, Technical Drawing and Construction Studies.
+The Leaving Certificate cycle include the mandatory Irish, English, Maths, Religion and P.E., and subjects chosen from Chemistry, Biology, Physics, Applied Maths, French, German, History, Geography, Accounting, Economics, Agricultural Science, Art, Music, Business, Technical Drawing and Construction Studies.

 Sport

 In Gaelic games, the school won All Ireland finals in hurling in 1962, 1967, 1968 and 1973.
 Other successes include Leinster Hurling and Football championships.
 The college's more recent victories include the Senior Leinster A Football in 2017 and the Junior Leinster A Hurling 2007/8.
 The school has teams in basketball, handball and other sports.
 The school also won the Juvenile Leinster Football Final 2008/2009 and reached the final of the Juvenile Leinster Handball Final.
 In the GAA Centenary year of 1984 two students from the school won the All Ireland U15 Colleges Handball Doubles Final for the school at Croke Park.